zeeduardo5/node-challenge/README.md

 $ npm run dev
 ```

-To run the unit test:
+To run the unit tests:

 ```
 $ npm test